phone

 Day 6: Gamboa

 A full day of birding the Gamboa and Pipeline Road areas.
-Other birding areas close to Gamboa include the Ammo Ponds, Summit Gardens and ponds, and trails at the Gamboa Resort.
+Other birding areas close to Gamboa include the Ammo Ponds, Summit Gardens and Ponds, and trails at the Gamboa Resort.

-Day 7: Panama City
+Day 7: Cerro Azul

 Day 8: Cerro Azul

-Cerro Azul is a very different habitat than the Gamboa area.
+Cerro Azul (cloudforest), is a very different habitat than the Gamboa (rainforest).
 Here on the mountain, we will find colorful tanagers, such as Speckled, Emerald, Bay-headed, Rufous-wing, Hepatic, and Black-and-yellow Tanager.
 A variety of hummingbirds are also easily found, such as Violet-headed Hummingbird, Violet-capped Hummingbird, Purple-crowned Fairy, Violet-crowned Woodnymph, Bronze-tailed Plumeleteer and Hermits, such as White-tipped Sicklebill and Green Hermit.
 Other birds at Cerro Azul include Yellow-eared Toucanet, the endemic Striped-cheeked Woodpecker, Black-striped Woodcreeper, White-ruffed Manakin, Scaly-crested Pygmy-Tyrant, Olive-striped Flycatcher, Blue-fronted Parrotlet, Scaled Pigeon, Spot-crowned Barbet and Slate-colored Grosbeak, Black-and-White Hawk-Eagle, Speckled Antshrike and Purplish-back Quail-Dove.

 Day 10: Fly Home